CanadianRunner/Portfolio-Project/README.md

 ## Description

-_This is application is my "Portfolio Landing Page".
+_This application is my "Portfolio Landing Page".
 I used HTML to craft the majority of what you see informationally.
 I used CSS to manipulate the text (colours, sizing, outlines, etc).
 I utilized "CSS Bootstrap" to create a navigation buttons, along with fun interactive pieces such as the rotating progress bar.
 This project while appearing simple took me a considerable amount of time to implement.
 But considering just a couple weeks ago I wouldn't have been able to do anything with the terminal, let alone create/manipulate an HTML I'm happy with the result._

 ## Setup/Installation Requirements